6 Best Grocery Delivery Services of 2024

 5. Thrive Market

 What: Thrive Market is a subscription-based grocery delivery service that delivers organic and non-GMO foods.
 It can cater to special diets and food allergies, including vegan, vegetarian, gluten-free, nut-free, dairy-free, Kosher, keto and more.
-It offers prepared meals and foods, nuts, pantry staples, and frozen meat and seafood.
+It offers prepared meals and foods, nuts, pantry staples as well as frozen meat and seafood.
 It doesn’t offer fresh fruits and vegetables.

 Where: Thrive ships to the 48 contiguous U.S. states via ground shipping.

-Membership: Membership is required and costs $59.95 per year or $9.95 a month.
-Students, teachers, military members or veterans, first responders and low-income families can apply for free membership through Thrive Gives.
+Membership: Membership is $5/month, or $60 a year, billed annually.
+It is $12/month when billed monthly.
+Annual members can cancel anytime within 30 days for a full refund.
+Students, teachers, military members or veterans, first responders and low-income families can apply for free one-year membership through Thrive Gives.

 Coupon policy: Thrive users report periodically receiving coupons for discounts on their full order.
 You can also receive store credit for referring friends, leaving product reviews and purchasing promotional items.